-- The student must be enrolled at MSU when taking the preliminary/ comprehensive examination(s).
-A student taking the examination during the summer semester can be enrolled in any summer term to fulfill this policy. - The student's graduate committee serves as the examining committee.
+- The student's graduate committee serves as the examining committee.
 The student or a committee member may request that the Graduate School appoint an outside observer to attend the comprehensive/ preliminary examination. - One negative vote will not constitute failure for a student on a preliminary/comprehensive examination.
 Two negative votes will constitute failure for a student on a preliminary/comprehensive examination. - Following the examination, the student's committee must promptly complete the examination results report form, whether pass or fail, and submit the original and a copy to the OGS by the deadline.
-Submission of the report by the student is prohibited. - A student who fails this examination can apply to schedule a date for another examination after a period of four months has elapsed from the date of the original examination.
+Submission of the report by the student is prohibited. - A student who fails this examination can apply to schedule a date for another examination after a period of three months has elapsed from the date of the original examination.
 Two failures on this examination will result in the student being dropped from further consideration as a doctoral candidate.